dd00697/vl-photo-search/README.md

 Text-to-image retrieval over Flickr8k using CLIP embeddings and a FAISS vector index.

-This project is not sentiment analysis.
-It is a multimodal retrieval system:
-- Input: natural-language query (`"a dog running on grass"`)
-- Output: ranked list of similar photos

 ## What The Code Does

 The pipeline has 3 stages: